Statistics Institute announces the opening of the enrollment period for its Academies and Workshops for training in data production and analysis

 PRESS RELEASE

 The Puerto Rico Statistics Institute is an autonomous governmental entity responsible for coordinating the Government's statistical production service to ensure that the data collection and statistics systems, on which public policies are based, are complete, reliable, and have quick and universal access.
-The Institute has in its inventory, accessible through www.estadisticas.pr.gov, over 300 statistical products.
-In addition, it is a custodian and provides access to over 100 data sets or “data sets” through www.data.pr.gov and to over 40 tables and more than 6 thousand indicators through: www.indicadores.pr.
+The IEPR has in its inventory, accessible through www.estadisticas.pr.gov, about 300 statistical products.
+In addition, it is a custodian and provides access to over 100 data sets or “data sets” through www.data.pr.gov And to over 40 tables and more than 6 thousand indicators through: www.indicadores.pr

 For more information you can visit our website: www.estadisticas.pr.gov.
-In addition, you can follow us on social networks through Facebook (estadisticas.pr), Twitter (@EstadisticasPR) and LinkedIn (Institute of Statistics of Puerto Rico) accounts.
+In addition, you can follow us on social networks through Facebook accounts (Statistics.pr), Twitter (@EstadisticasPR) and LinkedIn (Puerto Rico Institute of Statistics).

 ##